gfontenot/talks/map/Map.md

 ## How I Learned to Stop Worrying and Love the Functor ##

-^ Before Swift came out, I started getting really into Haskell, which is a strongly typed, purely functional language used a lot in academia by language theorists.
+^ Before Swift came out, I started getting really into Haskell.

-^ Haskell hasn't had a lot of success as a language that you actually use in production (so far)
+^ If you don't know about Haskell, it's a strictly typed, purely functional language.

+^ It's probably the best way to learn Functional Programming, so if this talk interests you, I'd recommend checking it out.

-^ So when Apple announced Swift in June, I got excited at the possibility to take some of the things I had learned and loved in Haskell, and bring them over to a platform that I could actually make things with.
+^ So when Apple announced Swift in June, I got excited at the possibility to take some of the things I had learned and loved in Haskell, and bring them over to a platform that I love as well.

 ^ This has led me to be involved in a few libraries that have been accused (justifiably) of trying to push the limits of the language and force it into being a much more functional language than it was probably intended to be originally